mendicant/mendicantuniversity.org/_posts/activities/2012-06-19-share-your-favourite-gem.markdown

 Stop by if you are starting a new project and feel like having a discussion on what the best gems are for authentication and authorization.
-Maybe you have found yourself having to work with excel spreadsheets but beed to write the data to googlespreads and need gem recommendations.
+Maybe you have found yourself having to work with excel spreadsheets but need to write the data to googlespreads and need gem recommendations.
 Perhaps you have discovered a little known gem (sorry, I couldn't resist the pun) of a gem that you want to share with everyone.
 Or maybe you are using a well known gem for a